michaelmarty/UniDec/readme.md

 ## Installing the Source Code

 Most users will likely just want to run the compiled version.
 For those advanced users who have experience with Python, we have provided the source code for the GUI and API.
+For more information, check out this [walkthrough](https://github.com/michaelmarty/UniDec/wiki/Installing-the-UniDec-Source-Code).

 ### Python